benjaminzwhite/reasoning-models/README.md

 - [Absolute Zero: Reinforced Self-play Reasoning with Zero Data](https://arxiv.org/abs/2505.03335) - has a cool project page also [https://andrewzh112.github.io/absolute-zero-reasoner/](https://andrewzh112.github.io/absolute-zero-reasoner/)
 - [X-Reasoner: Towards Generalizable Reasoning Across Modalities and Domains](https://arxiv.org/abs/2505.03981) - Microsoft Research, they train entirely on text and find that reasoning transfers to multimodal (image) performance
 - [Putting the Value Back in RL: Better Test-Time Scaling by Unifying LLM Reasoners With Verifiers](https://arxiv.org/abs/2505.04842) - jointly train reasoner and verifier
+- [Reinforcement Learning: A Comprehensive Overview](https://arxiv.org/abs/2412.05265) - entire book by Kevin P Murphy (probabilistic machine learning author); not entirely about reasoning models but has nice sections on RL+LLMs and related subjects

 #### Topic - General or unsorted